top of page

 Diet & Feeding

-Staple Insects: Gut-loaded crickets, dubia roaches, black soldier fly larvae, silkworms
+Insects: Gut-loaded crickets, dubia roaches, silkworms

 Occasional Treats: Hornworms, waxworms, mealworms (use sparingly)